philosophy + theology

 devotional polytheism

-when asking the question "why do you pray?", you'll hear many different answers from across our communities. pagans and polytheists pursue their respective traditions for various personal reasons, including cultivating personal spiritual growth, connecting with nature, and building a liberating and world-affirming spirituality. i practice devotional polytheism, a Deity-centered strain where the primary goal is building and maintaining relationships with Divinities out of religious devotion.
+when asking the question "why do you pray?", you'll hear many different answers from across our communities. pagans and polytheists pursue their respective traditions for various personal reasons, including cultivating personal spiritual growth, connecting with nature, and building a liberating and world-affirming spirituality. i practice devotional polytheism, a Deity-centered strain where the primary goal is building and maintaining relationships with Divinities out of religious devotion and reciprocity.

 my own answer to the prayer question is complex. i pray because i love my Gods, i pray because i need help and support, i pray when an injustice takes place. prayer is communication, relationship, reciprocation, the marrow of a spiritual life.